Creating an HDFS data set record

 - Create an instance of the HDFS data set rule.

-- In the Hadoop configuration instance field, reference the that contains the HDFS storage configuration.
+- In the Hadoop configuration instance field, reference the Data-Admin-Hadoop configuration rule that contains the HDFS storage configuration.

 - Optional: Click Preview file to view the first 100 KB of records in the selected file.